luka-loehr/promptly/docs/cli/configuration.md

 - **`allowMCPServers`** (array of strings):
   - **Description:** Allows you to specify a list of MCP server names that should be made available to the model.
 This can be used to restrict the set of MCP servers to connect to.
 Note that this will be ignored if `--allowed-mcp-server-names` is set.
-  - **Default:** All MCP servers are available for use by the Gemini model.
+  - **Default:** All MCP servers are available for use by the Promptly model.
   - **Example:** `"allowMCPServers": ["myPythonServer"]`.
   - **Security Note:** This uses simple string matching on MCP server names, which can be modified.
 If you're a system administrator looking to prevent users from bypassing this, consider configuring the `mcpServers` at the system settings level such that the user will not be able to configure any MCP servers of their own.
 This should not be used as an airtight security mechanism.